How to Dip Coral - Don't Risk It! Dip It!

 - Removing coral frags from the coral plug or mount they came on can really help reduce the risk of pests surviving the dip.
 Plugs are very common carriers of eggs and pests.

 - Infected corals can be dipped regularly until no parasites are seen falling off in the dip water.
 Fleshy corals like LPS retract when dipped and may need multiple dips to eradicate parasites that are caught or hiding in the folds of the retracted coral tissue.

-- Always rinse the corals in another separate container of tank water after dipping to wash the dip off, then discard both rinse water and dip water after when finished.
+- Always rinse the corals in another separate container of saltwater after dipping to wash the dip off, then discard both rinse water and dip water when finished.

 - NEVER mix coral dips in the same container and ALWAYS rinse corals before they go back into your display tank.

 - A coral quarantine tank can greatly reduce the chances of introducing pests into your display tank.